aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 ## Resource `ConcurrentSupply`

-Supply tracker, useful for tracking amount of issued tokens.
-If max_value is not set to U64_MAX, this ensures that a limited number of tokens are minted.
+Supply tracker, useful for tracking amount of issued tokens.<br/> If max_value is not set to U64_MAX, this ensures that a limited number of tokens are minted.

 <pre><code>&#35;[resource_group_member(&#35;[group &#61; 0x1::object::ObjectGroup])]<br/>struct ConcurrentSupply has key<br/></code></pre>